© All Rights Reserved jen_jo

 Australia has a high quality tertiary education system, which attracts hundreds of thousands of students from abroad.
 International students pay higher course fees than their Australian counterparts.
 However, when fees are compared to similar universities in the US or UK, they do still represent excellent value.

-In order to study in Australia, certain minimum requirements must be met, including a sufficient level of English language proficiency.
-If you don't meet the entry requirements, you might be able to enrol in Foundation Studies to prepare you for further study.
+In order to study in Australia, certain minimum requirements must be met, including a sufficient level of English language proficiency plus genuine student GS and genuine temporary entrant GTE tests for student visa application.
+If you don't meet the entry requirements, you can enrol in English, University Preparation or Foundation Studies to prepare you for further study.

-If you are not an Australian citizen you require a student visa, which can be obtained at Australian Department of Immigration and Citizenship (DIAC).
+If you are not an Australian citizen you require a student visa, which can be obtained at Australian Department of Immigration and Citizenship (DIBP).
+Many nationalities can apply for thier first student visa onshore in Australia depending upon their visa assessment level and/or eligibility for streamlined visa processing SVP if stuyding higher education.

 Detailed information on studying in Australia can be found on the government's website Study In Australia.